 A few implementations can be made that can drastically reduce the hazards and damage to personnel and equipment caused by forklifts in warehouses.
 Such as:

-1. Training personnel on forklift safety – This training should not be limited to forklift workers.
+This training should not be limited to forklift workers.
 Even workers who do not operate forklifts must be trained in safety measures.
-Reliance on common sense, such as believing that a driver will see a pedestrian, can prove to be fatal.
+Reliance on common sense, such as believing that a driver will see a pedestrian, can prove fatal.

-2. Schedule Forklift Maintenance – Monitoring Forklift conditions can make all the difference.
+Monitoring forklift conditions can make all the difference.
 It means that brakes and engines should be checked regularly, and it must ensure that they are in perfect working condition.

-XL Magnetic Field Generator System: This system comes with a variety of components.
-The XL generator creates a pulsing magnetic field that provides a marker around the truck.
-The warning module gives the driver a visual and audible warning should a pedestrian get within range of the field while wearing a personal alarm device.
-This Cab silencer disables the PAD while the driver is wearing it within the vehicle.
+- XL Magnetic Field Generator System – This system comes with a variety of components.
+The XL generator creates a pulsing magnetic field around the truck that acts as a marking.
+If a pedestrian wearing a personal alarm device approaches the field, the warning module provides a visual and audio warning to the driver.
+This cab silencer disables the PAD while the driver is wearing it within the vehicle.